wtchen/datatools-ui/docs/user/otp-deployment.md

 7. In DataTools **Target Group ARN (load balancer)**, enter the ARN value of the group selected above.
 8. Enter a valid value **Key File Name** (copy value from another deployment server).

+### Create a CNAME for the load balancer

+To be completed

+## CNAMES and other settings

+## Executing the deployment

+To be completed.